ElsieMay/06_Homework_Server_side_APIs_Weather_Dashboard/README.md

 ## Description

-The motivation for this project was to create a simple calendar application that allows a user to save events for each hour of the day by modifying starter code.
-The app runs in the browser and features dynamically updated HTML and CSS, powered by jQuery.
+The motivation for this project was to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+The dashboard uses the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for cities.

-I learnt about moment.js, Jquery functions, event handlers and algorithms, CSS, HTML, local storage, and much more.
+I learnt about using API's to retrieve information, API keys, Javascript functions, event handlers and algorithms, CSS, HTML, local storage, and much more.

 ## Table of Contents